Grand Duchy of Lithuania and Belarus: March–May: Competition from the Belarusian People's Republic

+June

-On 16 June 1918, the so-called "Woyniłłowicz group" in Minsk addressed a Declaration to the commander of the 10th German Army, General Erich von Falkenhayn, asking for assistance in recognizing the independence of the Belarusian state: "The General Meeting of the Minsk Society of Agriculture, consisting of loyal sons and citizens of this country, expresses a fervent wish that Belarus, a country rich in historical, state traditions and ethnographic distinctiveness, a country with its own culture, with the help of the powerful German Reich, will be recognized as an independent state following the example of Lithuania and Ukraine and will flourish in alliance with the Central European states."
-This Declaration was signed by representatives of the MSA (Edward Woyniłłowicz, Mieczysław Porowski, Witold Łopatt, Zygmunt Rewieński, Ignacy Witkiewicz), the Union of Landowners (Count Jerzy Hutten-Czapski, Aleksander Lubański, Lew Wańkowicz, Michał Wołłowicz), and the Union of Minsk Nobility (Ludwik Uniechowski, Hieronim Kieniewicz, Józef Święcicki).
+On 16 June 1918, the so-called "Woyniłłowicz group" in Minsk addressed a Declaration to the commander of the German 10th Army, General Erich von Falkenhayn, asking for assistance in recognizing the independence of the Belarusian state:"The General Meeting of the Minsk Agricultural Society, consisting of loyal sons and citizens of this country, expresses a fervent wish that Belarus, a country rich in historical, state traditions and ethnographic distinctiveness, a country with its own culture, with the help of the powerful German Reich, will be recognized as an independent state following the example of Lithuania and Ukraine and will flourish in alliance with the Central European states."This Declaration was signed by representatives of the MAS (Edward Woyniłłowicz, Mieczysław Porowski, Witold Łopatt, Zygmunt Rewieński, Ignacy Witkiewicz), the Union of Landowners (Count Jerzy Hutten-Czapski, Aleksander Lubański, Lew Wańkowicz, Michał Wołłowicz), and the Union of Minsk Nobility (Ludwik Uniechowski, Hieronim Kieniewicz, Józef Święcicki).
 In July 1918, the head of the Representation of the Regency Council of the Kingdom of Poland in Berlin, Count Adam Ronikier, received an order to acquaint the public of the German Empire and the Austro-Hungarian Empire with this document through the press.
 The cover letter to the order indicated that the Minsk landowners supported the independence of Belarus proclaimed by the Rada of the BNR, and their position was not connected with the Polish national movement.

+July

-Raman Skirmunt, who was entrusted with forming a new cabinet of ministers of the BNR from 9 July 1918 and who was supported by the MSA leaders and conservative nobles, immediately proposed revising the seventh point of the Second Constituent Charter of the BNR regarding the agrarian question.
+Raman Skirmunt, who was entrusted with forming a new cabinet of ministers of the BNR from 9 July 1918 and who was supported by the MAS leaders and conservative nobles, immediately proposed revising the seventh point of the Second Constituent Charter of the BNR regarding the agrarian question.
 With the approval of conservative noble landowners, Skirmunt proposed a compromise on the land issue to the Belarusian socialist parties (selling part of the landowners' land to peasants in small allotments at a price corresponding to their real value), but could not achieve an understanding with the socialists.

 Ultimately, on 20 July 1918, Raman Skirmunt's cabinet was forced to officially resign, and the formation of a new cabinet on a coalition basis was entrusted to Ivan Sierada.
-The intention of the local conservative noble landowners was to form the BNR army of 200,000 soldiers at their own expense (financing was also promised by Vilna bankers), which was crucial for strengthening Belarusian statehood.
+The intention of the local conservative noble landowners was to form the BNR army of 200,000 soldiers at their own expense (financing was also promised by Vilnius bankers), which was crucial for strengthening Belarusian statehood.
 However, the German political leadership in Berlin was in no hurry to recognize and support Belarusian statehood and the formation of the Belarusian army.